sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 # Distortion of the original meaning

 Even when you are quoting a text correctly (citing the source/indicating the presence of a quotation), be careful not to take the quotation out of its original context.
-Apart from ethical considerations, you will risk violating the [Copyright Act](https://lovdata.no/lov/2018-06-15-40 "(new window)"), as Section 25 of the Act provides, among other things, that the character of a work must not be changed or degraded.
+Apart from ethical considerations, you will risk violating the [Copyright Act](https://lovdata.no/lov/2018-06-15-40), as Section 25 of the Act provides, among other things, that the character of a work must not be changed or degraded.
 Be careful not to distort the original meanings of texts when you are assembling arguments put forward by different authors.
 For example, be careful when shortening quotations and do not omit references to conflicting data or arguments.

 ::: oppave EXERCISE